Rokk001/BtcSoloMinerGpu/README.md

 2. Docker environment variables (e.g., `COMPUTE_BACKEND`, `GPU_DEVICE`, `LOG_FILE`, `LOG_LEVEL`)
 3. Default values if not specified

 Changes made in the web UI are saved to the database and can be applied to the running miner immediately (logging level changes apply instantly, miner restart may be required for some settings).
+All logs are written to stdout/stderr and can be viewed with `docker logs satoshirig`.

 ### Formatting